 Summary

 The samples of drillcore from the Cleveland mine were examined by XRD and optical petrography and are all rich in plagioclase (albite?), amphiboles and chlorite, with lesser quartz, biotite, ilmenite, magnetite, tourmaline and other minerals.
-The amphiboles appear to be mostly calcic species, generally matching actinolite well, but some more sodic amphiboles such as riebeckite/magnesioriebeckite and hastingsite are also possible, but unconfirmed.
+The amphiboles appear to be mostly calcic species, generally matching actinolite well, but some more sodic amphiboles such as riebeckite/magnesio-riebeckite and hastingsite are also possible, but unconfirmed.
 Petrography suggests an intermediate Na-Ca amphibole like barroisite or winchite is possible in G408289, so is possible in others also.

 Introduction